 Apr 2018 – Briskee, Deliverables & reports

-This report is submitted as deliverable 4.2 in the BRISKEE project in the BRISKEE project and aims at summarizing the methodological, results and policy recommendations derived from the macro-level modelling approach conducted in work package 4.
+This report is submitted as deliverable 5.1 in the BRISKEE project with the aim of summarizing the policy recommendations derived from the micro-level analysis that was conducted as part of work package 2.